picklejuicedev/picklejuicedev.github.io/content/posts/quick_Kedro_setup.md

 ### Set up Linting and Auto-Formatting

-If you haven't yet installed the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python), please do that first thing. it will install `pylance`as language server for Python.
-We have already installed `flake8`, `black`and `isort` via `requirements.txt` so let's see what they do and how to configure them.
+If you haven't yet installed the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python), please do that first thing.
+It will install `pylance`as language server for Python.
+We have already installed `flake8`, `black`and `isort` via `requirements.txt`, so let's see what they do and how to configure them.

 These tools statically analyse your code and make suggestions how to improve it, so you have a consistent style throughout your codebase.
 Why?
 As we read code a lot more than writing it, we want to make sure all code looks the same and follows the same rules.
-Easier on your eyes and your colleagues.
+Easier on your eyes and your colleagues'.

 Here some code that runs ok, but doesn't conform to standard rules of indentation, whitespaces etc.